Thinking about investing in a professional photography session?

 In addition, there are miscellaneous expenses such as website hosting and upkeep, Dropbox professional account, Pixieset account, CRM, workshops (I attended Rachel Vanoven’s Pittsburgh newborn photography workshop in 2020), the latest trends and styles, computer, storage space, and Adobe Products for editing, upkeep of social media postings, and blogging – which I don’t have time to do. 😉

-Professional photographers work to perfect the lighting, angles, camera settings – safety is important especially if photographing infants and children.
+Professional photographers work to perfect the lighting, angles, and camera settings – safety is important especially if photographing infants and children.

 Lastly, and most importantly, insurance, taxes, an accountant, contracts, and other related business expenses that allow me to professionally run my small business!